linagora/openpaas-esn/modules/linagora.esn.calendar/doc/permissions.md

    * **Read:** {dav:}read
    * **Read-Write:** {dav:}read-write
    * *RSE Extension* **Administration:** {dav:}administration
-       * A user with aministration rights can read and write shared users
+       * A user with administration rights can read and write shared users
    * *RSE Extension* **Free/busy:** {dav:}freebusy
-       * A user with free/busy can only see that the owner of the events without description, to see if the owner is free or busy.
+       * A user with free/busy can only see that the events without description, to see if the owner is free or busy.

 ### Annex A: How we can enhance our permission system in RSE